 If you do not have your camera's manual, you can download a copy through the manufacturer's website.
 Here is a list of popular manufacturers, with links to their camera manual libraries:

-Here are quick links to the other blog posts in our Guide to Shaper Images Series:
+Other blog posts in our Guide to Shaper Images Series: